KaelanC-TechPriest/configs/README.md

 # README

-This is an old repository I used to transfer my configs from my Mac to a Linux machine.
+This is an old repository I used to transfer my configs to a new computer.